mmartinello/patroni-docker/README.md

 Tags use the following schema: `<patroni_version>-pg<pg_major_version>-<image_variant>`.

-Image variants refers to which PostgreSQL extensions are installed
+Image variants contains the list of additoinal PostgreSQL extensions installed in the image, in snake_case, for example:

 * `pgcron`: pg_cron
 * `pgcron-postgis`: pg_cron and PostGIS
 * `pgcron-pgrouting`: pg_cron and pgRouting
-* `postgis`: PostGIS
-* `postgis-pgrouting`: PostGIS and pgRouting
-* `pgrouting`: pgRouting

-PostgreSQL, Patroni and pgBackRest are installed in all image variants.

-If image variant is not specified, all extensions are installed.
+If image variant is not specified, no additional extensions are installed.

 All images are based on Debian 12 Bookworm.